This page shows you how to query records in dense and sparse indexes.

 Data freshness

 Pinecone is eventually consistent, so there can be a slight delay before new or changed records are visible to queries.
-You can use the describe_index_stats endpoint to check data freshness.
+You can view index stats to check data freshness.

 Was this page helpful?